orangesantra/defi-math-challenges/README.md

-These are Maths questions on DEFI, basically AMMs leveraging coordinate geometrys.
-Give them a try.
-Will try to post more question and you you are welcome to contribute with more questions.
+These are Maths questions on DEFI, basically AMMs leveraging coordinate geometry.
+Give them a try, will try to post more questions and you are welcome to add more questions.